(formerly known as Summer Law Institute – SLI)

 Yes.
 Students who successfully complete LJI are eligible to apply to College Bound, a four-year, comprehensive academic enrichment and support program designed to get students into our nation’s most highly selective colleges.
 See the College Bound page for more information.

 See application information.
 As a parent, you will need to complete a short supplement to your child’s application, and attend an information session and interview with your child.

 From Middle School Guidance Counselors and Principals (click here)

-SLI offers a tremendous opportunity to develop the necessary skills for success in high school and beyond in a fun learning environment.
+LJI offers a tremendous opportunity to develop the necessary skills for success in high school and beyond in a fun learning environment.
 Our curricula are designed to hone a number of skills, including: critical thinking, writing, public speaking, reading comprehension, and advocacy.
 In addition, students gain valuable knowledge of substantive law.
 They are inspired to imagine themselves as attorneys, judges, and other professionals.
 They are equipped to become advocates for themselves and their communities.

 What type of students are you looking for?